apple/swift-homomorphic-encryption/README.md

 * [swiftlint](https://github.com/realm/SwiftLint), v0.55.1

 ### Building
-You can build Swift Homomorphic Encryption either via XCode or via command line in a terminal.
+You can build Swift Homomorphic Encryption either via Xcode or via command line in a terminal.

 After cloning the repository, run
 ```sh